Hard-cooked eggs with ease

 - 6 large eggs

-While the eggs cook, prepare a large bowl with 2 cups of ice and 2 cups of water.
-Plunge the steamed eggs into the ice water.
+- While the eggs cook, prepare a large bowl with 2 cups of ice and 2 cups of water.
+Plunge the steamed eggs into the ice water for 10 minutes.

 - Steam for 13 minutes at sea level (Cook's Illustrated recommendation)

 - Steam for 15 minutes at 5,000 feet above sea level - Longmont & Fort Collins, CO (Elisa & Lyndy's recommendation)